 SRP is partnering with the Gila River Indian Community to make renewable water supplies available in central Arizona for new demands and in times of drought.
-Through the joint venture, Gila River Water Storage, LLC, there is 30,000 acre-feet of CAP water available for 100-year leases and up to 2 million acre-feet of CAP water being stored to earn long-term storage credits.
+Through the joint venture, Gila River Water Storage LLC, there is 30,000 acre-feet of CAP water available for 100-year leases and up to 2 million acre-feet of CAP water being stored to earn long-term storage credits.
 Together, these supplies equal 50,000 acre-feet per year of renewable water supplies for the next 100 years.
-To help in times of drought over the next 15 years, up to 100,000 acre-feet of CAP water is available during dry years to meet SRP's water demands.
+To help in times of drought over the next 15 years, up to 100,000 acre-feet of additional CAP water is available during dry years to meet SRP's water demands.

 Improving the health of the watershed

 Northern Arizona forests are overgrown and highly susceptible to catastrophic fire.
 The majority of water that flows into SRP’s reservoirs originates from these high-elevation forested lands.
 By thinning these forests, the watersheds will be protected from damage that occurs following catastrophic wildfire.

 SRP is investing in ways to understand how to develop new water supplies and stretch existing supplies further.
-These efforts include implementing new technologies, including automated devices, to better measure and control water deliveries, improving well drilling and aquifer management techniques, reducing outdoor water usage through the use of residential smart irrigation controller devices and investigating desalinization opportunities.
+These efforts include implementing new technologies, including automated devices, to better measure and control water deliveries; improving well drilling and aquifer management techniques; reducing outdoor water usage through the use of residential smart irrigation controller devices; and investigating desalinization opportunities.

 Additional information is available on SRP’s water website.

 Combined, these efforts have and will continue to ensure that SRP is prepared for the impacts of drought and potential water shortages on metropolitan Phoenix.
 SRP will also continue to investigate and seek other partnerships to grow available water supplies.